Sheila Pepe

 Sheila Pepe (born Morristown, New Jersey, 1959) is an artist and educator living and working in Brooklyn, New York.
 She is a prominent figure as a lesbian cross-disciplinary artist, whose work employs conceptualism, surrealism, and craft to address feminist and class issues.
 Her most notable work is characterized as site-specific installations of web-like structure crocheted from domestic and industrial material, although she works with sculpture and drawing as well.
 She has shown in museums and art galleries throughout the United States.

 Pepe's installations are made linear elements such as string, rope, shoelaces, and industrial rubber bands.
 They are the result of a process she has called "improvisational crochet."

-As a Lesbian Feminist (and one-time Lesbian Separatist in the 1980s), Pepe emphasizes that her work is influenced by the work of women before her.
+As a lesbian feminist (and one-time lesbian separatist in the 1980s), Pepe emphasizes that her work is influenced by the work of women before her.
 She cites Judy Chicago's The Dinner Party and Eva Hesse's Hang Up as formative influences on her practice.

 Education

-Pepe received her BA in 1981 at Alberta Magnus College in New Haven, CT, followed shortly by a BFA in ceramics at Massachusetts School of Art, Boston, in 1983.
+Pepe received her BA in 1981 at Albertus Magnus College in New Haven, CT, followed shortly by a BFA in ceramics at Massachusetts School of Art, Boston, in 1983.
 She studied blacksmithing at the Haystack Mountain School of Crafts, Deer Isle, Maine, in 1984.
-In 1994 she received a fellowship to attend the Skowhegan school of Painting and Sculpture, Skowhegan, Maine, completed her MFA at the School of the Museum of Fine Arts, Boston, in 1995.
+In 1994 she received a fellowship to attend the Skowhegan School of Painting and Sculpture, Skowhegan, Maine, completed her MFA at the School of the Museum of Fine Arts, Boston, in 1995.

 Life and work

 While earning her BFA, she participated in the Boston feminist and lesbian communities, while working at the restaurant Beetle's Lunch.
-In 1983, she moved to rural Western Massachusetts and was involved with folk artists and feminist activists such as Diana Davies and Kady Van Duers.
-In 1985, she began working as a gallery guard at Smith College Museum in Northampton, MA.
-In 1986 she was awarded a position as the NEA Curatorial Intern and continued working there as a preparer's assistant, under David Dempsey, until 1989.
+In 1983, she moved to rural Western Massachusetts and was involved with folk artists and feminist activists such as Diana Davies and Kathleen Van Deurs.
+In 1985, she began working as a gallery guard at Smith College Museum of Art in Northampton.
+In 1986 she was awarded a position as the National Endowment for the Arts Curatorial Intern and continued working there as a preparer's assistant, under David Dempsey, until 1989.

 Pepe made little work during the mid-1980s, but in 1988 while working with art at Smith College, she began to sew dolls, which were shown and sold in Northampton.
 In 1992, she began her MFA work at the School of the Museum of Fine Arts, Boston, exploring video, performance, and sculpture comprising a highly feminist practice.
 During this time, an ongoing project called the "Doppelganger Series" was begun.
-This prompted her first solo show was at 88 Room in the Allston Mall, Allston, MA in 1994.
+This prompted her first solo show was at 88 Room in the Allston Mall in 1994.
 Work From the Doppelganger Series consisted of constructions or assemblages whose shadows cast on the wall serve as prompts for wall drawings.
 This process draws from the Surrealist automatic drawing exercise, exquisite corpse.